atomfinger/toUUID/why_touuid.md

 assertThat(result).isEqualTo(student);
 ```

-These scenarios show that there's no direct benefit of .toUUID() vs a random UUID.
+These scenarios show that there's no direct benefit of toUUID vs a random UUID.
 Neither approach is meaningfully more complex than the other.
 Some might prefer calling the `mockedStudentDao` with an actual value, but that is subjective.
-If the entire use case is just simple tests, like the ones above, then .toUUID() is more an aesthetic choice rather than a tool which adds much value.
+If the entire use case is just simple tests, like the ones above, then toUUID is more an aesthetic choice rather than a tool which adds much value.

 ### Tests working with lists of data

-While .toUUID() matches random UUIDs in simple scenarios, it does better when we have to deal with multiple UUIDs, especially when we have to assert with lists.
+While toUUID matches random UUIDs in simple scenarios, it does better when we have to deal with multiple UUIDs, especially when we have to assert with lists.
 Assume that we have been tasked with writing tests for the `listStudentsBySchool` method in `StudentService` class.

-A test with .toUUID() could look like the following:
+A test with toUUID could look like the following:

 ```java
 // arrange